pivv/blind-checkers/README.md

 * "dark": You can show only dark sides.
 (When you play yourself at dark side, be sure to use this option.)
 * "light": You can show only light sides.
 (When you play yourself at light side, be sure to use this option.)
 * "both": You can show both sides with limited view alternatively.
 (Implemented for pvp mode.)
 * "no-blind": You can show all of the board.
-(Observer mode, used to watch the battle between AIs.)
+(Observer mode, watch the battle between AIs!)

+The following code is an example of a match between person and AI.

 ```python
 from blind_checkers.rule import Rule